Focus on the opportunities ed tech brings, not the hype

 The promise is that digital learning will improve and enrich learning, while empowering educators to design more engaging, professional and dynamic schools and classrooms.
 But technology by itself can’t and won’t make this happen.

 After all, though educational technology always seems ripe with promise, the results over the course of the past century have left educators exasperated and wary.
 Fanciful initiatives have repeatedly soaked up time, energy and money, only to leave parents unimpressed, teachers frustrated and students no better off.

-If we forget about fancy tech terms and just look though a problem-solving lens, the benefits of putting technology to work can come into sharper focus.
+If we forget about fancy tech terms and just look through a problem-solving lens, the benefits of putting technology to work can come into sharper focus.

 Doing better requires that we approach technology in a different way.
 After all, remember the “definition of insanity” that’s usually attributed to Einstein: “Doing the same thing over and over and expecting a different result.”

 The trick to is to stop focusing on the technology and to instead focus on the learning.
 After all, you rarely hear someone say, “I’m going to that doctor because she’s got an amazing X-ray machine.”
 Instead, we talk about the doctor’s skill at diagnosing and addressing ills, because we know the tool is only as good as the hand that wields it.

 Yet, when we talk educational technology, there’s far too much excited talk about big purchases of tablets or assessment systems and far too little about just what educators and students are supposed to actually do with these.

 There are four keys to getting this right.
 First, focus intently on identifying specific opportunities to improve learning.
 Second, develop concrete strategies for how we can take advantage of these opportunities.
 Third, ask how technology makes it possible to put these solutions to work.
 And fourth, figure out what obstacles are in the way, and how to remove or sidestep them.